syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ---
-title: Converting PowerPoint Presentation to image |Syncfusion|
+title: Converting PowerPoint Presentation to image | Syncfusion
-description: This section illustrates how to convert PowerPoint Presentation document to image; PowerPoint Presentation conversion
+description: Learn here all about converting PowerPoint Presentation to image feature of Syncfusion PowerPoint Presentation Library and more.
 platform: file-formats
 control: Presentation
 documentation: UG
 ---
-# Presentation to image conversion
+# Presentation to image conversion in PowerPoint Presentation Library

 ## .NET Framework